 Additional public policy action we’ve taken includes:

+CVS Health spearheaded a 2017 joint industry letter to the Trump Administration and key members of Congress.
 The letter recognized the need for pharmacy care providers to come together to address the opioid epidemic and highlighted the steps companies in the industry have taken, as well as our shared commitment to a public-private partnership to help solve the national health care crisis of opioid abuse.

+Restrictions on the initial quantity of an opioid that can be prescribed.
 CVS Health has supported legislation in states around the country that restricts the initial quantity of an opioid that can be prescribed.

+Support for legislation mandating the electronic transmission of prescriptions.
 We believe this would reduce the likelihood of diversion through forged or fraudulent hard copy prescriptions.

+Support for a national prescription drug monitoring program.
 We believe this would harmonize state requirements and more easily allow states to share data, which could prevent provider shopping across state lines.
 It would also set uniform expectations for health care providers and law enforcement.